VerbingNouns/AdventuresInR/README.md

 ### Notes:

-2 May 2023: Please install the latest version of R (version 4.3.0 Already Tomorrow), a recent version of R Studio (at least from 2023) and the following packages, which we will use during our workshop:
+12 May 2023: Please install the latest version of R (version 4.3.0 Already Tomorrow), a recent version of R Studio (at least from 2023) and the following packages, which we will use during our workshop:

 ```
 tidyverse
 palmerpenguins
 knitr
+viridis
 emmeans
 Hmisc
 lme4